loading...

 To Drive on Paved and Unpaved Roads

-Much of the roads are paved, but the Bajada Loop is on a well-graded dirt road, some of it one-way.
+Much of the roads are paved, but the Bajada Loop in the Tucson Mountain District is on a well-graded dirt road, some of it one-way.

 This means taking it slow and being especially careful to look out for animals crossing the road.